aimms/how-to/Articles/142/142-Narrowing-Time-Windows.rst

 ===========================================

 .. meta::
-   :description: A scheduling example showing how to reduce the time window for smaller jobs.
+   :description: Illustrates how to model job scheduling with narrowing time windows and change-over times in AIMMS using Activity and sequential Resource identifiers.
-   :keywords: scheduling, job, activities, resources
+   :keywords: scheduling, Activity identifier, Resource identifier, time window, change-over time, CP Optimizer, Gantt chart, sequential resource, makespan

 The purpose of this example is to illustrate a few features of the AIMMS identifier types ACTIVITIES and RESOURCES.